-teria were also derived.
-Variants of the previous precoders were discussed in [23]-[28].
-Linear precoders based on an approximate maximum likelihood approach and maximum asymptotic multiuser efficiency with different power constraints were derived in [29].
-A linear precoding technique based on a decomposition approach was proposed in [30], and a linear precoder design for non linear maximum likelihood (ML) receivers was discussed in [31].
-Among the non linear precoders are the Tomlinson Harashima MIMO precoder [6]-[10], [32], the well known "Dirty Paper" precoder [33], and the vector perturbation precoder [11].
-Another non linear precoder which optimizes the transmitted symbol's vector itself was derived in [34].
+Other precoders using different kinds of optimization criteria were also derived.
+Variants of the previous precoders were discussed in [22]-[27].
+Linear precoders based on an approximate maximum-likelihood approach and maximum asymptotic multiuser efficiency with different power constraints were derived in [28].
+A linear precoding technique based on a decomposition approach was proposed in [29], and a linear precoder design for nonlinear maximum-likelihood (ML) receivers was discussed in [30].
+Among the nonlinear precoders are the Tomlinson Harashima precoder (THP) [31], the "Dirty Paper" precoder [32], and the vector perturbation precoder [9].
+Another nonlinear precoder that optimizes the transmitted symbols vector itself was derived in [33].

 The problem of precoder design is highly related to other problems in the literature.
-In our work, we consider the design of linear precoders for fixed linear receivers.
-A related problem is the problem of jointly optimizing the precoder/transmitter and the receiver, which has been treated, e.g., in [9], [12]-[18], [35], [36].
-The design of the optimal signatures (which can be considered as a linear precoding scheme) for matched MMSE receivers was discussed in [37], [38], whereas signature design for matched decision feedback receivers was explored in [39].
-One of the interesting properties of these joint designs is that maximizing the signal-to-interference-plus-noise-ratios (SINR) is related to minimizing the MSE [16].
+In this paper, we consider the design of linear precoders for fixed linear receivers.
+A related problem is the problem of jointly optimizing the precoder/transmitter and the receiver, which has been treated, e.g., in [12]-[20].
+The design of the optimal signatures (which can be considered as a linear precoding scheme) for matched MMSE receivers was discussed in [34] and [35], whereas signature design for matched decision feedback receivers was explored in [36].
+One of the interesting properties of these joint designs is that maximizing the signal-to-interference-plus-noise ratios (SINRs) is related to minimizing the MSE [16].
 Thus, although different criteria have been explored, most of the research was dedicated to variants of the MMSE criterion.

-Another related problem is the joint design of rank one transmit beamforming design and optimal power control [40]- [42].
+Another related problem is the joint design of rank-one transmit beamforming design and optimal power control [37]-[39].
 This problem is equivalent to precoding when there is no transmitter, i.e., the precoder itself is the transmitter.
-At first glance it seems that the precoding problem can be solved by addressing the transmit beamforming problem and then compensating for the fixed transmitter.
+At first glance, it seems that the precoding problem can be solved by addressing the transmit beamforming problem and then compensating for the fixed transmitter.
 Unfortunately, this is not possible when the transmitter is rank deficient and cannot be inverted.
-In this aspect, our problem is more general.
-Unlike the previous references regarding precoding which usually dealt with the MSE criterion and its variants, the beamforming community has successfully managed to optimize SINR based criteria, which are more related to practical performance measures, such as bit error rate (BER) and capacity.
+In this aspect,2 our problem is more general.
+Unlike the previous references regarding precoding, which usually dealt with the MSE criterion and its variants, the beamforming community has successfully managed to optimize SINR-based criteria, which are more related to practical performance measures, such as bit error rate (BER) and capacity.
 This problem is mathematically more difficult than MSE optimization.
-It was solved using an interesting duality between downlink and uplink beamforming [43]-[45].
-The uplink beamforming problem has been solved before in [46], [47].
-Using the duality, the downlink SINR problem can be handled as well [41], [48], [49].
-Recently, a non linear Tomlinson Harashima version of these papers was presented in [50].
+It was solved using an interesting duality between downlink and uplink beamforming [40], [41].
+The uplink beamforming problem has been solved before in [42] and [43].
+Using the duality, the downlink SINR problem can be handled as well [38], [44].
+Recently, a nonlinear THP version of these papers was presented in [45].

-In this paper, we integrate the ideas above in the context of MIMO precoding for fixed receivers.
+In the present paper, we integrate the ideas above in the context of MIMO precoding for fixed receivers.
 The design of most of the previous precoders is based on minimizing variants of the common MSE criterion.
 This criterion is usually computationally attractive and performs quite well.
-However, as far as the applications are concerned, the interesting and relevant criteria are BER and capacity, which are intimately associated with maximizing SINR [3].
+However, as far as the applications are concerned, the interesting and relevant criteria are BER and capacity, which are intimately associated with maximizing SINR [1].
 Unlike joint optimization, optimizing the precoder to minimize MSE does not necessarily maximize SINR when the receiver is fixed.
-Thus, following the transmit beamforming approach, we focus on SINR based criteria, and, in particular, try to optimize the worst SINR.
-We consider two design strategies.
-The first maximizes the worst SINR subject to an average power constraint.
-The second minimizes the required average power subject to a constraint on the worst SINR.
-We prove that the proposed precoders have the attractive property of equal performance among all the sub channels.
+Thus, following the transmit beamforming approach, we focus on SINR-based criteria, and, in particular, try to optimize the worst SINR.
+We consider two design strategies: The first maximizes the worst SINR subject to an average power constraint, and the second minimizes the required average power subject to a constraint on the worst SINR.
+We prove that the proposed precoders have the attractive property of equal performance among all the subchannels.